This article outlines the steps to track conversions with several common registration confirmation processes.

 Here is an example of a typical registration workflow where the URL does not change:

 As you can see, the URL is the same across every step of the process.
 In these cases, there are alternative ways to accurately track conversions.
-One option is to request that the Super Pixel is only placed on the confirmation page.
-You will not be able to run cart abandonment campaigns that way, but you will be able to accurately track registrations and therefore prove the value of Feathr campaigns.
-Most 3rd party vendors have the ability to at least place a tracking pixel or static tag that only triggers in the event of a completed registration.
-Ask your vendor to place the pixel there if that is the case.
+One option is to request that the Super Pixel is only placed on the confirmation step.
+Many 3rd party vendors can place a tracking pixel or static tag that only triggers in the event of a completed registration, even if the URL does not change.

 Google Tag Manager